Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 Oil-Free Pesto

-Yes.
-You read correctly.
-You can make a delicious pesto completely oil-free.
-To do so, the star ingredient is macadamia nuts.
-Macadamia nuts are packed with healthy fats that can help us replace the oil.
-When blended, macadamia nuts get super creamy, almost dairy-like.
+Macadamia nuts are packed with healthy fats to help replace the oil.
+In addition, when blended, macadamia nuts get super creamy, almost dairy-like.

 Tips